Raspberry Pi Traffic Light Controller (TrafficPi)

 - Breadboard (optional)

-- Raspberry Pi OS Jessie, Stretch, or Buster (May work on other OSs, but has only been tested with Raspberry Pi OS Jessie)
+- Raspberry Pi OS (has been tested with Raspberry Pi OS Jessie)

 Real Traffic Light Option